| Title: | Stan Models for Item Response Theory |

 Additional options passed to |

-The following table lists the models inlcuded in edstan along with the
+The following table lists the models included in edstan along with the

 associated .stan files.
-The file names are given as the model
+These file names are given as the model

 argument.